 How to clean silver with baking soda

-This clever and eco-friendly method for cleaning silver can have surprisingly effective results on heavy tarnish and Clean My Space's Melissa Maker swears by it.
+Cleaning with baking soda plus cleaning with vinegar is a clever and eco-friendly method for silver and it can have surprisingly effective results on heavy tarnish and Clean My Space's Melissa Maker swears by it.

 All you need is baking soda, white vinegar, salt, boiling water, aluminum foil and a plastic bowl.